 Many of our volunteers are under 12 or simply choose to make a difference for the animals by helping us in ways that don’t require being at the shelter.
 To guide our younger volunteers and those who prefer not to volunteer on-site we’ve devised a special manual.
 Our Youth & Group Pet Projects booklet is divided into three sections.
 Each section gives examples of ways to help with each of our four objectives: shelter, care, adoptions, and education.

 Long-term volunteers are those folks that can commit to a minimum of 5 hours per month and be with us for 6 months or more.
-To become a long-term volunteer, please complete the form below.
+To become a long-term volunteer, please click here to complete the form.

 Q: Are there any age restrictions to volunteer?

 A: As one of the few animal welfare organizations that continues to welcome children as volunteers, we greatly recognize their talents, gifts and enthusiasm.
 However, as an animal shelter, we must also weigh the potential risks inherent when handling different species of animals.
 As such, the minimum age for young volunteers is 12 years old.
 For safety and insurance liability reasons, if you are under 18 years of age, you must be accompanied to all volunteer activities by a parent or legal guardian and you will not be permitted to walk shelter dogs.
 We ask that no more than three children be accompanied by one adult.

 Q: What is your schedule of upcoming New Volunteer Orientation Meetings?